Moby Dick (1998 miniseries): Plot

 Ishmael is a young sailor who joins the crew of the whaling ship Pequod.
 Queequeg, a Pacific Islander and experienced whaler, meets Ishmael at an inn and joins him in this whaling journey.
 The captain of the Pequod, Ahab, soon reveals his obsession with the legendary sperm whale Moby Dick, who bit off Ahab's leg years earlier.
 Since that day, Ahab has sworn to find and kill Moby Dick himself.

-Ahab rejects the repeated pleas of his first mate, Starbuck, to stop chasing Moby Dick because the ship is operating at a loss due to Ahab's apathy towards hunting whales other than Moby Dick and because he fears the captain's narrow-minded pursuit puts the entire crew's safety at risk.
-Queequeg, assigned to work as Starbuck's harpooner, also disagrees with the captain's mission and engages in passive resistance by completely refusing to do any work on the ship, even throwing down his harpoon when ordered to join a whale hunt.
+Ahab rejects the repeated pleas of his first mate, Starbuck, to stop chasing Moby Dick because the ship is operating at a loss due to Ahab's indifference towards hunting whales other than Moby Dick and because he fears the captain's narrow-minded pursuit puts the entire crew's safety at risk.
+Queequeg, assigned to work as Starbuck's harpooner, also disagrees with the captain's mission and engages in passive resistance by refusing to do any work on the ship, even throwing down his harpoon when ordered to join a whale hunt.

 As months pass by with no sighting of Moby Dick, Ahab's madness becomes more and more obvious.
 He refuses to assist another ship searching for the son of their captain, who was lost at sea.
 He forces the crew to drag the Pequod over ice with ropes and sail through a massive storm.
 Yet even as their fellow sailors perish and their survival becomes more and more uncertain, the majority of the crew refuses to challenge Ahab, eager to help him claim the prize of Moby Dick.

 Finally, the Pequod locates Moby Dick, and Ahab personally leads a group of men to kill the beast.
 Despite being harpooned, the whale manages to crush the boat and kill everyone except Ahab.
 When the captain tries to untangle his harpoon rope, he gets caught and Moby Dick drags him underwater to his death.
 The Pequod is rammed and sinks, with Ishmael the only survivor.